ilyassan/php-shareposts-app/README.md

 PHP posts sharing application built on a custom MVC framework with a MySQL Database, created during studying OOP PHP & MVC course by Brad Traversy.

+## Why Did I Build This?

+To gain foundational knowledge of PHP using the MVC pattern before diving into PHP frameworks like Laravel or Symfony.

 ## Features

 - Access control for posts.